-To recap, the Toolkit is a web-based resource, tailor-made to guide users through the construction process.
+Launched on 8th April to great response and engagement, The NBS BIM Toolkit public beta is a web-based resource, tailor-made to guide users through the construction process.
 At the heart of the project is a standardised and digitally-enabled classification system coupled with a level-of-definition reference library and digital plan of work tool.